Posts

 Your World is a Projection of Your State of Awareness

-Let me hit you with something that sounds mystical but is brutally practical: your reality isn’t happening TO you.
+Think about this: your reality isn’t happening TO you.
 It’s happening THROUGH you.
 Your state of awareness operates like a projector beam.
 The world you experience is whatever appears on the screen of perception.
-Most people assume the screen is...
+Most people assume the screen is the problem.
+They argue with the images, rearrange the furniture...

 Read More